 Many other opportunities exist to learn from leading agents in atrocity prevention, including a visiting and resident practitioner program, an annual conference and a monthly webinar series.

 Prospective students apply through the Graduate School.
-Applications for Fall 2021 are now open.
+Applications are accepted on a rolling basis.
 In addition to the standard requirements of the Graduate School, we require a résumé,

 a personal statement, and two letters of recommendation.

 The curriculum requires completion of 45 credit hours which include a combination of required courses, electives within categories of classes, individualized tailoring of the curriculum to meet student interests, a field placement, project work linked to the Institute for Genocide and Mass Atrocity Prevention, and a final capstone project.

 The MS in GMAP prepares graduates to be leaders and practitioners with the knowledge, skills and abilities they need to recognize and assess risk factors and to design and implement strategies to interrupt the processes that lead to genocide and other mass atrocity crimes.
 Graduates can bring these competencies to work across a variety of fields, including business, politics, humanitarianism, healthcare, anthropology and the arts.

 Complete the interest form below to receive more information about the MS in GMAP.